Ceici92/CeciliasBlog/content/posts/PointCloudReconstruction.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/PointCloud/Error.png?raw=true "Error")

-One of the problem could be that the ladybird is a little reflective, and that the images did not captured a lot of the background, so the algorithm may not have been able to replace the object and identify its angles.
+Two of the problems could be that the ladybird is a little reflective, and that the images did not captured a lot of the background, so the algorithm may not have been able to replace the object and identify its angles.

 I decided to try with another object, a little mask of a lady with a hat :